La Bien Querida: Biography

 In 2007, and supported by Horacio Nistal, she recorded her first demo, which would be selected as the best demo of the year by the magazine Mondosonoro.

 2008 brought various updates supported by Antonio Luque's group and EP by the label Elefant Records with which, in 2009, she published her debut album Romancero, produced by David Rodríguez (frontman of Beef and La Estrella de David), who recovered the seven songs from the EP and five more.
 Romancero was chosen as best national disc of 2009 by the magazine Mondosonoro. y Rockdelux.

 On March 7, 2011, the digital edition of their second album was released, Fiesta, followed by the CD on March 22.

 Preceded by the single "Arenas movedizas", Ceremonia, her third studio album, went on sale November 5, 2012.
 Album that, according to the liner notes, sounded "darker and more electronic ending en some moments of an authentic symphony of infinite noises, cold and penetrating." ("más oscuro y electrónico terminando en algunos momentos en una auténtica sinfonía de ruidos infinitos, fríos y penetrantes").

+In 2017, she published her fourth album, "Fuego", with Elefant records.

+"Brujería" was her sixth album, also published on Elefant Records.

+Her following album, "Paprika", was released in a different record label, Sonido Muchacho on 2022.